 Closes at 3:00 p.m. on Christmas Eve and New Year's Eve.

-Closed Monday - Friday the first two weeks of January
+In 2016 we will be closed Monday - Friday the first three weeks of January

 Museum Place Garage - 978.745.8120 (across from Visitors Center).

 South Harbor Garage - 978-741.2880 (across from Pickering Wharf)

 Please allow about an hour and fifteen minutes for the visit.

 The museum presentation is available in French, German, Italian, Japanese, Spanish, Russian, Mandarin & Cantonese with advanced notice.